Catalysis: Related concepts

-Some so-called catalysts are really precatalysts.
-Precatalysts convert to catalysts in the reaction.
+Some so-called catalysts are really precatalysts, which convert to catalysts in the reaction.
 For example, Wilkinson's catalyst RhCl(PPh_{3})_{3} loses one triphenylphosphine ligand before entering the true catalytic cycle.
 Precatalysts are easier to store but are easily activated in situ.
 Because of this preactivation step, many catalytic reactions involve an induction period.

 In cooperative catalysis, chemical species that improve catalytic activity are called cocatalysts or promoters.

 In tandem catalysis two or more different catalysts are coupled in a one-pot reaction.

 In autocatalysis, the catalyst is a product of the overall reaction, in contrast to all other types of catalysis considered in this article.
 The simplest example of autocatalysis is a reaction of type A + B → 2 B, in one or in several steps.
 The overall reaction is just A → B, so that B is a product.
 But since B is also a reactant, it may be present in the rate equation and affect the reaction rate.
 As the reaction proceeds, the concentration of B increases and can accelerate the reaction as a catalyst.
 In effect, the reaction accelerates itself or is autocatalyzed.
 An example is the hydrolysis of an ester such as aspirin to a carboxylic acid and an alcohol.
 In the absence of added acid catalysts, the carboxylic acid product catalyzes the hydrolysis.

+Switchable catalysis refers to a type of catalysis where the catalyst can be toggled between different ground states possessing distinct reactivity, typically by applying an external stimulus.
+This ability to reversibly switch the catalyst allows for spatiotemporal control over catalytic activity and selectivity.
+The external stimuli used to switch the catalyst can include changes in temperature, pH, light, electric fields, or the addition of chemical agents.

 A true catalyst can work in tandem with a sacrificial catalyst.
 The true catalyst is consumed in the elementary reaction and turned into a deactivated form.

 The sacrificial catalyst regenerates the true catalyst for another cycle.
 The sacrificial catalyst is consumed in the reaction, and as such, it is not really a catalyst, but a reagent.
 For example, osmium tetroxide (OsO4) is a good reagent for dihydroxylation, but it is highly toxic and expensive.
 In Upjohn dihydroxylation, the sacrificial catalyst N-methylmorpholine N-oxide (NMMO) regenerates OsO4, and only catalytic quantities of OsO4 are needed.